carlohamalainen/grafana-stack-notes/README.md

 Adjust TMP for Loki, Promtail too?

-## Retension policy
+## Retention policy

 (Using "index" as I would in an ELK stack.)

 How to see size of "indexes"?

 How to dump table sizes in Cassandra?